IPS-LMU/WebSpeechRecorderNg/README.md

 Accept: application/json

-Sends `editStartFrame` and `editEndFrame` sample position properties of the selection, for example:
+Sends `editSampleRate`,`editStartFrame` and `editEndFrame` sample position properties of the selection, for example:

 ```
 {
+"editSampleRate": 48000,
 "editStartFrame":182360,
 "editEndFrame":303934
 }